GetUSB.info Logo

 # How many USB drives will you need to copy in a day or week?

-# How large is the data load in MBs or GBs?
+# How large is the data load in MB or GB?

-# Is there printing, or branding required, on the outside of the USB?
+# Is printing or branding required on the USB devices?

-# Do you need proof of performance via a log file?
+# Do you need proof of performance via log files or reports?

-Buy, USB Duplicator Your Production Crew
+Your Production Crew

-Your next step is to consider the production crew who will be running the equipment.
-Will there be non-technical people running the equipment, or will a more hands-on approach be required?
-Is the IT department looking to restrict user access to the equipment or restrict access to the data content during the duplication process?
+The next step is understanding who will actually be running the equipment.
+Will the system be operated by non-technical staff, or by IT professionals?
+Does the organization need to restrict access to the system or protect the data content during the duplication process?

-Read-Only or Read-Write
+Read-Only vs. Read-Write

-Nexcopy is world leader in read-only flash drive duplicators and therefore used as an example of a duplicator system worth considering.
+Nexcopy is cited in the article as a world leader in read-only flash drive duplication systems and is used as an example of the type of platform organizations evaluate for secure media production.

 Off Topic: Interview with Nexcopy CEO, Greg Morris

-Here is a snippet from the interview…
+Here is a short snippet from that interview.

 Question: What kind of technology does Nexcopy offer?